40+ Ways To Get More SEO Leads & Win Clients in 2022

 New Google update?
 New Google SEO tool?
-Has Matt Cutts said something vaguely useful again?
+Has a Google representative said something vaguely useful again?
 Be the first to write about it and comment on it.
 This could get picked up on by savvy business owners who may take a liking to you.

 #17 Build a Resource for Business Owners

-A marketing resource for business owners could really give you the edge over other marketing agencies – a place where they can learn to do simple things like build a Facebook page, submit to Google Places or change their title tags will gain a lot of interest from your target market.
+A marketing resource for business owners could really give you the edge over other marketing agencies – a place where they can learn to do simple things like creating a Facebook page’, submitting to Google Places or changing their title tags will gain a lot of interest from your target market.